 When I entered the House of Representatives in 2009, I joined the committee overseeing housing and economic development.
 At the time, I was the only renter in the legislature, and I took my perspective and made sure renters were represented in the decision-making process.

 Far too many Vermonters are trapped in a cycle of high-rents and low wages, and communities can be displaced from neighborhoods they have spent their entire lives in because of spikes in the cost of rent.
 We need common sense rental control measures that protect our communities, while expanding the number of available rental units to drive down prices.

 Tenants also deserve protections from landlords who are not fulfilling their end of the bargain.
 This legislative session, I advanced local charter changes to eliminate “no cause” evictions, ensuring that renters are not unfairly forced to leave their homes and eliminating the subjectivity that allows discrimination to influence evictions.
-In Congress, I will continue to work with our local communities to understand their specific needs and work to ensure those needs are met by local and federal funding.
+In Montpelier, I will continue to work with our local communities to understand their specific needs and work to ensure those needs are met by local and federal funding.

 Investments in Affordable Housing and Ending Homelessness